NHOrus/srwq-compilation/episode-15.md

 "The SRX project doesn't deal with simple terrorists!
 We were put together to face threats to the entire Earth!
 Like the Aliens, or these Irregulars, not a couple of anarchists like you!"

-"So what you're saying is...no-ones coming to get you?"
+"So what you're saying is... no-ones coming to get you?"

 Shine doesn't answer immediately, her eyes defocus for a moment.
 Then the hard-bitten expression returns.
 "I'll be fine."